microsoft/fluentui/packages/react-theme-provider/README.md

 ### useTheme

 Theme can be accessed using `useTheme` hook.
-If you are specifically accessing theme to create classes/styles, you can use `makeStyles` below.
+If you are specifically accessing theme to create classes/styles, you can use `makeStyles` described below.

 ```jsx
 import { useTheme } from '@fluentui/react-theme-provider';